From the very start, as a beginner in fishkeeping, I’ve always had my eyes wide open for new compelling swimming pet buddies.

 This colorful Killifish immediately caught my eye when I first saw it in a small local fish store.

-Not only is the American Flagfish pretty, but also, as I’ve mentioned in another article of mine, it can take care of the accumulated algae.
+Not only is the American Flagfish pretty, but also it can take care of the accumulated algae in freshwater aquariums.

 They usually grow up to around 2.2 inches, so you can go with a 10+ gallon tank.

-Supposedly, the male Flagfish’s coloration is a resemblance of the American flag (a resemblance that my imagination still can’t quite captivate to this day).
+Supposedly, the male Flagfish’s coloration is a resemblance to the American flag.

 Females aren’t that saturated with different colors, but they also look attractive in their own way.

-Remember that the colors, as with all fish, are ravishing only when you take proper care for these guys.
+Remember that the colors, as with all fish, are ravishing only when you take proper care of your pet fish.

 If you make sure that you’ve provided the proper water condition and if the Flagfish isn’t stressed out, it will show off the beauty it carries.